Skip to main content

 Access the .gov registrar

-In November 2023, we launched a new .gov registrar.
-You must have a Login.gov account to request or manage domains in this new registrar.
+You must have a Login.gov account to request or manage domains in the new registrar.
 Login.gov provides a simple and secure process for signing in to many government services with one account.

 If you had an account in the old .gov registrar